In 2004, Cotton Electric Cooperative began the Operation Round Up program and established the Cotton Electric Charitable Foundation.

 The funds collected by the Operation Round Up are administered by the Cotton Electric Charitable Foundation and its five directors.
 The CECF board meets and discusses applications quarterly.

-The deadline for fourth quarter applications is November 14, 2023.
-Applications received after that time will be saved for first quarter of 2024 consideration.
+The deadline for first quarter applications is February 13, 2024.
+Applications received after that time will be saved for second quarter of 2024 consideration.

 To apply, visit www.cottonelectric.com/grant-applications.